-From the above example from elearnoptions, we can say that both the profit and loss is capped.
+From the above example from elearnoptions, we can say that both the profit and loss are capped.

-This strategy acts as a great alternative to just buying a call option when the traders are not aggressively bullish on a stock.
+This strategy is a great alternative to just buying a call option when the traders are not aggressively bullish on a stock.

-This is one of the bullish option trading strategies that options traders can implement when they are a little bullish on the movement of the underlying asset.
+Bull Put Spread is one of the bullish options strategies that options traders can implement when they are a little bullish on the underlying asset’s movement.